Dropbox Storage – Benefits and Limitations

 Free yourself from potential file storage limitations with a good Dropbox alternative for your business.

 One of the problems companies run into are the cluttered storage of assets.
 Team members struggle to locate important data after it’s stored into Dropbox.
 Also, the data isn’t encrypted using top-notch security.
 This is because Dropbox is only the first step in an organization’s file storage journey.

 The result is an organization hindered by its own devices.
 The very thing meant to provide storage fails companies in important areas.
 As a result, many businesses seek out different systems.
 One such program is digital asset management, the next step in cloud storage.

 Dropbox brings organizations to the edge of success and file-storage functionality.
-A digital asset management system overcomes boundaries and forges new achievement opportunities.
+A digital asset management (DAM) system overcomes boundaries and creates new achievement opportunities.
 DAM uses premium security tools to store sensitive data.
-It logs files using metadata for quicker location of data, and it’s designed specifically for business usage.
+It logs files using metadata for quicker location of data and it’s designed specifically for business usage.
 DAM integrates with Dropbox, making the migration to digital asset management easy.